Ride Overview - Ancient Zagoria Pathway Ride

 Daily Riding Hours: 6 – 7

 Riding Ability: STRONG INTERMEDIATE: Confident and in control at all paces including posting trots, two point canters and gallops in open country and narrow ascending and descending trails.
-Able to lead a horse across narrow mountain trails and bridge.
+Able to lead a horse across narrow mountain trails and bridges.
+Comfortable with river crossings.
 Able to tack and untack a horse.

 Restrictions: no children